SJieNg123/student-performance-ml/student-performance-ml-main/Readme.md

 ## 📧 Contact

-For questions about this project, please contact through your course channels.
+For questions about this project, please contact through Email: sontakkerushikesh547@gmail.com

 ---